peterhinch/micropython_eeprom/flash/FLASH.md

 The devices support baudrates up to 50MHz.
 In practice MicroPython targets do not support such high rates.
 In testing I found it necessary to specify 5MHz otherwise erratic results occurred.
-This was probably because of my breadboard test setup.
-I have a PCB in manufacture and hope to run at 20MHz.
-For now code samples specify 5MHz.
+This was probably because of my breadboard test setup as described above.
 SPI bus wiring should be short and direct.

 # 3. Files